lajumia/lajumia/README.md

-# Md Laju Mia – WordPress Developer👋
+# Md Laju Miah – WordPress Developer👋

 ## 🚀 About Me
 I'm a **Top-Rated WordPress Developer** from Bangladesh, specializing in **plugin development, theme development, and any others related to wordpress development**.
 With years of experience in WordPress, I build high-quality solutions that enhance website performance and functionality.